sketchplugins/plugin-directory/README.md

 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Sketch-Keyboard-Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
 As a bonus you can specify the resize amount.
 - [Sketch-Navigator](https://github.com/arshad/sketch-navigator), by arshad: Artboard navigation (with autocomplete) for Sketch
-- [sketch-opencolor](https://github.com/opencolor-tools/sketch-opencolor), by opencolor-tools: A sketch plugin to support the open color file format
 - [sketch-organizesymbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
 - [Sketch-PageNumbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
-- [sketch-pixel-cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by stackdevelopment: A plugin for Sketch to fix all of those partial pixels
 - [sketch-proportional-replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
 - [Sketch-Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
 - [sketch-repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.